File Preparation Tips

 Download the HeritagePDF Plugin

-When sending Native files (InDesign, Illustrator, Photoshop) please include the following; links if files are not embedded, fonts used in document if not converted outlines, cut/crease/fold paths on a separate layer and do not flatten images in Photoshop if we need to manipulate the file.
+When sending native files (InDesign, Illustrator, Photoshop) please use the Download Instructions provided above for how to package your artwork.
+Do not flatten images in Photoshop if we will need to manipulate the file.

 Size & Bleed